readyready15728/misc/awakemud-notes.md

 ammo for purchase out in the world."
 * \[Remy\] (OOC), "Using drones makes being unoptimized easy.
 Just send in the bot."
+* \[Discord\] (OOC), "[Khai]: Re: choice of firearm - for general purpose killing, assault rifles are probably still what I'd default to.
+Snipers are better for avoiding getting attacked in return but don't penalize opponent dodge, HMGs have better power but has self-damage + str/bod reqs + annoying ammo acquisition, SMGs are 1 point weaker than assault rifles but let you use offhand shield/focus, shotguns are comparable to SMGs but don't need the under slot for recoil comp and so is better for bayonets"